 If you love fresh asparagus, or maybe you merely like it, this recipe will have you hooked.
 Perhaps your only experience with asparagus was asparagus in the can, the good news - fresh asparagus tastes NOTHING like canned asparagus.
-Thank goodness!

 Just in time for asparagus season, this guest favorite is nice as a side dish, or with the addition of a protein (grilled chicken or quinoa are my favorites), a perfect warm weather main dish.

-2 lbs asparagus
+- 2 lbs asparagus

-2 garlic clovee
+- 2 garlic cloves

-1 pint grape tomatoes
+- 1 pint grape tomatoes

-½ cup balsamic vinegar
+- ½ cup balsamic vinegar

-¼ cup olive oil
+- ¼ cup olive oil

-2 tsp dijon mustard
+- 2 tsp dijon mustard

-2 tsp honey
+- 2 tsp honey

-salt & pepper to taste
+- salt & pepper to taste

-2/3 cup toasted walnuts
+- 2/3 cup toasted walnuts or pecans

-¾ cup Feta (or crumbled blue or goat cheese to add an interesting twist)
+- ¾ cup Feta (or crumbled blue or goat cheese to add an interesting twist)

-Bring a large pot of water to a boil.
+- Bring a large pot of water to a boil.

-Prepare vinaigrette - place vinegar in a small saucepan, bring to a boil over medium heat and allow to boil until reduced by half, about 3 minutes.
+- Prepare vinaigrette - place vinegar in a small saucepan, bring to a boil over medium heat and allow to boil until reduced by half, about 3 minutes.

-Pour into a small bowl, add olive oil, mustard, honey & garlic.
+- Pour into a small bowl, add olive oil, mustard, honey & garlic.
 Whisk together until well blended and season with salt and pepper.
 Set aside.

-Place in a large bowl with tomatoes, walnuts & ½ cup of the feta.
+- Place asparagus in a large bowl with tomatoes, walnuts & ½ cup of the feta.

-Place in fridge until ready to serve.
+- Place in fridge until ready to serve.
 Make ahead of time for best flavor.